 There isn’t yet, as far as I know, a full biography of Carcassi based on primary evidence.
-A really good beginning was made by Mauro Mariottini in Il Fronimo of October 1999, in which he examined several primary sources as well as all the 19th and 20th century books and articles which gave details of his life.
+A really good beginning was made by Mauro Mariottini in Il Fronimo of October 1999, in which he examined several primary sources as well as the 19th and 20th century books and articles which gave details of his life, and Carcassi’s birth date has just now (October 2018) been published also in Il Fronimo in an article by Raffaele Carpino and Mario dell’Ara.
 Much of the detail below comes from Mr. Mariottini’s work.
 But it would be very good to have more primary evidence, in order to fill in the gaps.

-Carcassi was born in either 1792 or 1793, it is still not certain which.
-Mr. Mariottini’s research in the archives in Florence shows that it may well have been in that city in 1793, but it is still not wholly certain.
+Carcassi was born in Florence on 8 April 1796, the eldest of ten children.
 It seems that he fought with the French in the Napoleonic Wars, for his obituary in the Journal des Débats of 20 January 1853 said “[il] avait fait de la France, qu’il avait servie comme soldat, sa patrie adoptive et de prédilection.” (“He had made of France, which he had served as a soldier, his adopted and favourite country”).
 He then settled in Paris, and that seems to have been by 1816 at the latest because his name, as resident in Paris, figures in a list of subscribers to Molino’s Nouvelle Méthode pour la Guitare in its French edition which was published in the period 1814 to 1816.
 In 1820 Gardeton’s Annales of that year listed him as resident at 8 rue Grange-Batelière, which is still there, now rue de la Grange Batelière, just a few minutes walk from the centre, off the present rue du Faubourg Montmartre.
 One wonders whether, if he had fought for France, he was in receipt of a military pension, and perhaps research in the French military archives might give some details.